cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

   .. hint::

-      You can choose or disable the visual editor under **Settings → Appearance → Default WYSIWYG editor**.
+      You can choose or disable the visual editor under **Settings → General → Appearance → Default WYSIWYG editor**.

 * **Status**—the status of the product: